Delaware Off Grid Laws: An In-Depth Guide

 Rainwater Harvesting Laws in Delaware

 Rainwater harvesting is legal in Delaware.
 The DNREC even offers some rain barrel building workshops.
-They sometimes offer rain barrels at discount prices too.
+They sometimes offer rain barrels at discount prices, too.
 Contact them for more info.

 Sewage and Waste Removal Laws in Delaware

 You may have a difficult time if you want to have off-grid wastewater treatment in Delaware.
-Under the law, counties can require you to connect to the municipal sewer system if a connection is “available,” which generally means one is located within 200 feet of the foundation.
+Under the law, counties can require you to connect to the municipal sewer system if a connection is “available,” which generally means one is within 200 feet of the foundation.

 If you aren’t required to connect, you’ll likely be required to install septic.
 Getting septic approval in D.E. involves: